kingoomieiii/frame-transformer/README.md

 logical-thunder-922 is tsurumeso's architecture on a small subset of the dataset as above

-Validation loss is actually quite similar between the two architectures with the frame primer doing better on the full dataset while tsurumeso's architecture does better on a smaller dataset (0.001655 for tsurumeso's vs 0.001638 for mine) which I think is pretty normal for transformers and their variants.
-That being said, I need to train my architecture out to another epoch to compare the drop in validation loss between the two and compare the rate of convergence; previous runs on a smaller dataset show a larger validation loss drop between 1st and 2nd epoch with the frame primer, but this is on a slightly different dataset so this only leads me to suspect mine will continue to slightly outperform the original on huge datasets (which not many people are crazy like me and willing to hook up like 6 ssds to their computer and spend the equivalent of weeks scrounging the internet for data lol).
-Next test I want to carry out is going to be a similar setup to tsurumeso's architecture with a frame primer encoder and frame primer decoder following encoder 2 and decoder 2 respectively.
+Validation loss is actually quite similar between the two architectures with the frame primer doing better on the full dataset while tsurumeso's architecture does better on a smaller dataset.
+The validation loss for both architectures is dropping at an equal rate currently on the larger dataset, will need to take training further with both however after 33,243K batches the frame primer is currently doing marginally better than a large version of the cascade net.
+Given the difference in output between the two architectures, this seems to imply that a combination of the two would produce the best results.

 After I finsih training further, I will start on a full pretraining session using the frame primer architecture.
 Given that it seems to do better with much more data, pretraining should unlock even more potential.